Nicole Cooke: International cycling career 2002–2007

-In 2003 Cooke won La Flèche Wallonne Féminine, the Amstel Gold Race, the GP de Plouay and the GP San Francisco.
-She was the 2003 UCI Women's Road World Cup champion, youngest to win the competition and the first Briton.
-She came third in the world road championship.
-Cooke was voted BBC Wales Sports Personality of the Year.
-She hit a stationary police motorbike in June at the Tour du Grand Montréal required stitches in her left knee.
-Three weeks later she crashed again at the Giro de Trentino and had to miss 4 weeks of racing in July and August.
+In 2003, Cooke rode for Ausra Gruodis-Safi.
+That year, she won La Flèche Wallonne Féminine, the Amstel Gold Race, the GP de Plouay and the GP San Francisco.
+She secured the 2003 UCI Women's Road World Cup title—the youngest rider to ever win the competition and the first Briton to do so.
+She hit a stationary motorbike in June at the Tour du Grand Montréal, breaking her collarbone, as well as suffering an injury to her knee.
+Three weeks later, she crashed again at the Giro de Trentino.
+Cooke came third in the road race at the UCI Road World Championships in Hamilton.
+After catching France's Jeannie Longo near the end of the race, Cooke was edged out by Sweden's Susanne Ljungskog and Mirjam Melchers of the Netherlands.
+At the end of the year, she was voted BBC Wales Sports Personality of the Year.